 Around this same time, I had work in two group shows in Los Angeles.
 One was closing (Cherry & Martin) and the other was opening (Copro Nason) on the same evening.
 I flew to LA from Austin for the first time in my life to be there for these serendipitously concurring occasions.
 I told Carrie I was coming, and to my amazement she said she wanted to meet me, have me come to her house, and talk about my work.

-What followed was a long, wonderful, unimaginable evening I will never forget.
+What followed was a long, wonderful, unimaginable afternoon-into-evening I will never forget.

 Carrie drove me around Bel Air telling me stories of growing up in Los Angeles, the tragedy of the architecture that was being demolished and lost forever.
+The things her mother did to annoy her.
+She pulled an insane U-turn into oncoming traffic, and as a passing motorist yelled "YOU ASSHOLE" louder than I've ever heard in my life, she turned to me and grinned "Well, isn't that nice."
 Then we headed back to her house to hang out in her kitchen and have a light dinner.
+While James Blunt did his laundry.
 That's the short version of the story.

 At one point, BUST magazine was going to publish (and Carrie gave her full blessing) a graphic-novel insert of my "Wild Evening With Carrie Fisher".
 Cartoonist Ellen Forney and I worked on it together, until I stalled, deciding not to share the story.